Category 1 and 2 CME

 Category 1 CME: Regular

-Category 1 CME has been designated as such by one of the following sponsors: AAPA, AMA (providers accredited by ACCME), AOA, AAFP, Royal College of Physicians and Surgeons of Canada (RCPSC), the College of Family Physicians of Canada (CFPC), or the Physician Assistant Certification Council of Canada (PACCC).
+Category 1 CME has been designated as such by one of the following sponsors: AAPA, AMA (providers accredited by ACCME), AOA, AAFP, European Accreditation Council for Continuing Medical Education (EACCME), Royal College of Physicians and Surgeons of Canada (RCPSC), the College of Family Physicians of Canada (CFPC), or the Physician Assistant Certification Council of Canada (PACCC).
 Some ways Category 1 CME credits can be earned include seminars, conferences and online.
 The CME program provider will issue you a certificate or letter of completion, indicating the number of CME credits you've earned during each program.
 All PAs are required to log at least 50 credits of Category 1 CME during each two-year logging cycle.

 Category 1 CME should be logged as Category 1 (Regular) CME if it does not otherwise fall into one of the following Category 1 sub-types.